petulla/stroke-dasharray-interpolation-talk/README.md

 # stroke-dash-interpolation-talk
 Slides from March d3.js talk at Pivotal Labs are in the .key and .pdf files

+This talk teaches how to make [this type](http://www.nytimes.com/newsgraphics/2013/10/13/russia/) of long-form interactive created by the New York Times.

 Three key concepts:

 1. `getPointAtLength()` (example1.html / example2.html / example3.html)